eProsima/FIWARE-DDS-Enabler/docs/project_overview.rst

 CBHandler
 ---------

-The

- * Class that manages the interaction between DDS Pipe \c (SchemaParticipant) and CB.
+The class that manages the interaction between DDS Pipe \c (SchemaParticipant) and CB.
- * Payloads are efficiently passed from DDS Pipe to CB without copying data (only references).
+Payloads are efficiently passed from DDS Pipe to CB without copying data (only references).